Women’s Wellness Retreat

-Nestled within the breathtaking, traditional unceded territory of the N’Quatqua and Líl̓’wat First Nations, this four-day retreat is designed bring together women of all ages, abilities and cultural backgrounds to exchange ideas on the thoughts and practices that serve us and those that hold us back.
+Situated in the traditional unceded territory of the N’Quatqua and Líl̓’wat First Nations, this four-day retreat is designed to bring together women of all ages, abilities and cultural backgrounds to exchange ideas on the thoughts and practices that serve us and those that hold us back.

 -